oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

     [onemkl_cublas_host_task](https://github.com/oneapi-src/oneMKL/blob/1ce98a699f93bd3a78350269b2e34d822fe43b91/src/blas/backends/cublas/cublas_task.hpp#L77).
   * Update macros such as include guards and other internal macros like `ONEMKL_EXPORT` to use the new name.
-  * Rename CMake targets `onemkl` and `onemkl_<domain>_<backend>` to use the new name.
+  * Rename CMake targets `onemkl`, `onemkl_<domain>` and `onemkl_<domain>_<backend>` to use the new name.
 The existing targets name can be added with a deprecation messages for anyone using them.
 See the section on [CMake target deprecation](#cmake-deprecated-target) for more details.
 The namespace of the exported and installed targets are changed to use the new name.
   * The namespace `oneapi::mkl` is deprecated and aliased to the new namespace name.
   * The main header and domain headers are deprecated and include the new headers as shown below: